wp-plugins/ewww-image-optimizer/readme.txt

 * fixed some warnings and notices
 * added GMedia folder to Scan and Optimize function
 * show cumulative savings in status section
+* added: filter to bypass optimization for developer use
+* added: option to bypass optimization for small images

 = 1.8.5 =
 * fixed: images with empty metadata count as unoptimized images on Bulk Optimize